 Enter Zach, Corbyn, Jack, Daniel and Jonah.
 Alone they are basically unremarkable, but together they are….in a band.
 That band is called Why Don’t We and they might be the next One Direction.

 ‘These Girls’ suggests Why Don’t We have a lot of work to do.
-Not only does the basic arrangement sound horrible, even by the sub-Soundcloud standards of current pop, but of course there are trap influences in there.
+Not only does the basic arrangement sound horrible, even by the sub-Soundcloud standards of current pop, but there are trap influences in there too.
 Of course Daniel tries to rap in a Caribbean slur and disembodied men chant “ey,ey,ey” as per hip-hop cliché.
 The house band at Chuck E. Cheese have better street credentials.

 The writing is awash with corny generalisations about women: “Bad girls in Paris / Independent ones with money / Crazy ones who want to party / Some want to stay at home.”
 Why Don’t We act like they have women all figured out.
 A bit rich considering they’ve only been on solids since the year 2000.